 b.

-c. the End User subscription with is cancelled by Beneficiary or has been declared void for whatever reason;
+c. the End User subscription with Wyre is cancelled by Beneficiary or has been declared void for whatever reason;

 d. the End User moves to a category for which TV Service or the Broadband Service is not available as a result of a regulatory decision,